!Header Logo

 Portion It Out

 It’s important to track calories.
 Even giving your furry pal ten calories too much a day can add up to a pound a year.
 100 extra calories a day would be a pound a month.
 That’s a lot for Fido and Fluffy!
-Use small portions, such as training treats.
+When you give dogs treats, opt for small portions like training treats to keep them happy and healthy.

 Avoid Unsafe Foods